 Also consider what value you have to add to the table.
 Do you have a degree?
 An extensive portfolio?
 Years of experience?
 Those types of things will help you convince clients that you’re worth your rates.

-The reason there isn’t a clear-cut rate to charge as a freelance writer is because it’s all up to you.
+The reason there isn’t a clear-cut rate to charge for a 500 word article is because it’s all up to you.
 As a sole proprietor, you get to set your rates.
 Things that will vary from one freelancer to another includes:

 - The project type